mebe/birdmonger/README.md

 # Birdmonger

 A [Finagle](http://twitter.github.io/finagle/)-based (via [TwitterServer](http://twitter.github.io/twitter-server)) Rack server for JRuby.
-Includes all benefits of Finagle and TwitterServer.
+Includes all the benefits of Finagle and TwitterServer.
 Requires no legacy war stuff, so no Warbler.

 Specs are forked from [Fishwife](https://github.com/dekellum/fishwife), which in turn is forked from [Mizuno](https://github.com/matadon/mizuno).